Accounts Receivable (A/R) Turnover Ratio: Definition & Free Calculator

 Bottom Line

-The accounts receivable turnover ratio tells you how quickly you can collect on the money owed to you by customers who have been granted credit privileges.
+The A/R turnover ratio tells you how quickly you can collect the money owed to you by customers who have been granted credit privileges.
 It also provides insight into your credit policy and whether you need to improve upon your existing A/R process and procedures.
 If you use accounting software like QuickBooks, you can run the reports you need to calculate your A/R turnover ratio quickly.
+Read our review of QuickBooks Online to learn more about the solution.